NREL/HPC/docs/Documentation/Development/Containers/singularity.md

 parent: Containers
 ---

-Singularity is installed on Eagle's compute nodes as a module named singularity-container.
+Singularity is installed on Eagle's compute nodes as a module named `singularity-container`.
 Images can be copied to eagle and run, or can be generated from a [recipe (definition file)](https://sylabs.io/guides/3.6/user-guide/definition_files.html).

+!!! note

-Note: Input commands in the following examples are preceded by a `$`.
+    Input commands in the following examples are preceded by a `$`.

 ### Run hello-world ubuntu image